 We may collect information about health care professionals from other sources to verify licensure status and identity.
 In some cases, we ask customers for information after they register, such as credit card information.

-Where necessary (for example, to process an order for a purchase), our Web sites may contact financial or credit organizations to confirm customer credit card information.
+Where necessary (for example, to process an order for a purchase), our websites may contact financial or credit organizations to confirm customer credit card information.

 Use of Your Information

-We may target our marketing and health care messaging depending on information we have about you.
-For example, a user we know is a woman undergoing menopause may receive information on products targeted at women undergoing menopause.
+We may target our marketing and health care messaging depending on the information we have about you.
+For example, a user who we know is a woman undergoing menopause may receive information on products targeted at women undergoing menopause.
 We may send information to you that we may believe will benefit you, including information about any Tasly products.

-How Tasly Handles Information
+How Tasly US Handles Information

-We have put in place commercially reasonably procedures to safeguard and help prevent unauthorized access, maintain data security, and correctly use the information we collect online.
+We have put in place commercially reasonable procedures to safeguard and help prevent unauthorized access, maintain data security, and correctly use the information we collect online.
 We have technology and security policies and other measures to protect the personal data that we have under our control from unauthorized access, improper use, alteration, unlawful or accidental destruction, and accidental loss.
 We also protect your information by requiring that all our employees and others who have access to or are associated with the processing of your data respect your confidentiality.

 Information in our servers is backed up routinely, in order to aid in the recovery of information in the event of accidental damage of information or due to a natural disaster.
 The backup is protected and secured.